 - Write one blog post or website update weekly.

-Doing the 3 simple tasks above will help you:
+Doing the two simple tasks above will help you:

 - Respond to customers faster